Committee

 (she/her/hers)

-In addition to her scholarly interests, Brown also composes musical arrangements, performs with her band “Jordan and the Boys,” releases original songs under her pseudonym J-Renee, and produces podcasts.
+In addition to her scholarly interests, Brown also composes musical arrangements and performs and releases original songs under her pseudonym J-Renee.
 She identifies as a performer-scholar and intends to continue bridging the two practices in her future work.
 For more information, visit jordanrbrown.com.

 Brian Veasna Sengdala